-A minimum enrolment of six students is required for a course to run.
+A minimum enrolment of seven students is required for a course to run.

 - Principles of Mathematics (MTH1W)

 This course enables students to develop an understanding of mathematical concepts related to algebra, analytic geometry, and measurement and geometry through investigation, the effective use of technology, and abstract reasoning.
 Students will investigate relationships, which they will then generalize as equations of lines, and will determine the connections between different representations of a linear relation.
 They will also explore relationships that emerge from the measurement of three-dimensional figures and two-dimensional shapes.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.

 This course explores social, economic, and political developments and events and their impact on the lives of different groups in Canada since 1914.
 Students will examine the role of conflict and cooperation in Canadian society, Canada’s evolving role within the global community, and the impact of various individuals, organizations, and events on Canadian identity, citizenship, and heritage.
 They will develop their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence when investigating key issues and events in Canadian history since 1914.